bockp/Edge-Detection-project/edge.md

 ![Fig.6](images/Laplace.jpg)

-**Fig.6: Result of FeatureJ Laplacian plugin, with smoothing scale=3 1:Input image, 2:LoG output, 3:Zero-crossings**
+**Fig.6: Result of FeatureJ Laplacian plugin, with smoothing scale=3 1: Input image, 2: LoG output, 3: Zero-crossings**

 Choosing a higher standard deviation for the gaussian filtering reduces the number of false positives but also reduces the precision for true positive edges [Fig.7].

 ![Fig.7](images/Laplace_sigma.jpg)

 **Fig.7: Result of FeatureJ Laplacian plugin, with various smoothing scales.
-1:Input image, 2:smoothing scale=1, 3:smoothing scale=3, 4:smoothing scale=5**
+1: Input image, 2: smoothing scale=1, 3: smoothing scale=3, 4: smoothing scale=5**

 With the Log\_Filtering plugin, we can compute the output of the LoG filtering (in a 0 to 255 range), the absolute value of filtering, the results representing the LoG values -1, 0 or 1, the zero-crossings overlaid to the input image,  and finally the output of the zero-crosing detector.
 The final output is a binary image where the edge pixels are in white [Fig.8].
 All the contour lines have a single-pixel width, and due to the DoG filtering the final output is the edges of the contour zones detected by the LoG.

 ![Fig.8](images/Log_Filter.jpg)

 **Fig.8: Result of Log\_Filter plugin, with sigma=3, filter width=2, DoG threshold=0 delta=0.
-1:Input image, 2:LoG output, 3:Absolute value of filtering, 4:Results representing values -1,0 or 1, 5:Zero-crossings overlaid to input image, 6:Zero-crossings**
+1: Input image, 2: LoG output, 3: Absolute value of filtering, 4: Results representing values -1,0 or 1, 5: Zero-crossings overlaid to input image, 6: Zero-crossings**

 While the result is different from the one given by FeatureJ, we can see that the influence of the standard deviation is similar : a higher value for the smoothing step leads to imprecise contours and the loss of the objects’ shapes [Fig.9] .
 Here the thresholding step prevents us from seeing the impact of the noise removal on the number of false positive edge pixels.

 ![Fig.9](images/Log_FilterSigma.jpg)

 **Fig.9: Result of FeatureJ Laplacian plugin, with various smoothing scales.
-1:Input image, 2:smoothing scale=3, 3:smoothing scale=5, 4:smoothing scale=9**
+1: Input image, 2: smoothing scale=3, 3: smoothing scale=5, 4: smoothing scale=9**

 ## Implementation of Canny algorithm